XML RSS

 Choosing tools

-Organic gardening tips: the best tools for the job
+The best tools for the job are quality tools

 If you are growing potatoes, and a variety of plants and flowers you will probably need a wider range of garden tools.
-Good tools make garden jobs easier and are a pleasure to work with whereas poor quality tools are often a false economy – they break easily and don’t do such a good job or they are heavy and hard to wield.
+Good tools make garden jobs easier and are a pleasure to work with whereas poor quality tools are often a false economy – they may break easily and often do not do such a good job, or they are heavy and hard to wield.

 In addition to standard tools, I have found a couple of things really useful.